anilradar/mtc-backend-prod/README.md

-# mtc-repo-backend-prod
+# This is a prod python repository is for backend developers.
-python code for MTC
+This is modified by: Anil Radarapu